 Airliner Spotter Home Page Airliner Spotter

 Both models share the same height, wingspan and fuselage diameter.
-The A220-300 can fly an extra 230 miles.
+The A220-300 has a longer range.
 The two aircraft have over 95% parts commonality, and share the same type rating.

 Deliveries began in 2016, with Swiss Air, AirBaltic and Korean Air Lines among the initial operators.
 Production facilities are in Mirabel, Canada and in Mobile, Alabama.